siscale/elasticsearch-migration/README.md

 ```

 ## Usage
-Each service has to define an identitifier which will identify the owner of the indexes, templates, documents etc. and locks in the ES cluster.
+Each service has to define an identifier which will identify the owner of the indexes, templates, documents etc. and locks in the ES cluster.
-The easiest way is to give the identifier the service name which ownes it.
+The easiest way is to give the identifier the service name which owns it.

 Example:
 ```java